 Consideration of specific issues depends in part on the policy agenda of the Bush Administration.
 The Administration's views on clean water topics are not well known, as these issues were not prominent in the 2000 Presidential campaign and have not yet been addressed in detail by EPA Administrator Christine Todd Whitman or other agency officials.
 Specific legislative issues also will be guided by priorities of the key committees that have major jurisdiction over the Act (Senate Environment and Public Works, House Transportation and Infrastructure).
-Because of provisions of House rules adopted in 1995 that limit committee leaders to three consecutive terms, the activities of the Transportation and Infrastructure Committee in the 107th Congress are being directed by new full committee leadership there in mid-2001 also have resulted in attention to new issues and priorities.
+Because of provisions of House rules adopted in 1995 that limit committee leaders to three consecutive terms, the activities of the Transportation and Infrastructure Committee in the 107th Congress are being directed by new full committee and subcommittee chairmen.
+Leadership changes in the full Senate and in committee leadership there in mid-2001 also have resulted in attention to new issues and priorities.

 More generally, following the September 11, 2001, terrorist attacks on the World Trade Center and the Pentagon, congressional attention has focused on security, preparedness, and emergency response issues.
 Among the many topics of interest is protection of the nation's water infrastructure facilities (both drinking water and wastewater) from possible physical damage, biological/chemical attacks, and cyber disruption.
 (For information, see CRS Report RS21026, Terrorist and Security Issues Facing the Water Infrastructure Sector.)
 Policymakers are considering a number of legislative options in this area, including enhanced physical security, communication and coordination, and research.
-Whether proposals will have implications for the Clean Water Act is uncertain for now.
+In July, legislation to provide \$200 million in grants for security activities at wastewater treatment plants was approved by the House Transportation and Infrastructure Committee (H.R.
+5169).